 Who I am: My name is Grant J. Kidney.
-I’m a graphic designer and former political commentator.
+I’m a graphic designer, content creator and political commentator.

 Deep intel: In 2008, I launched ‘The Grant J. Kidney Revolution’.
 This was a part serious, part satirical platform from which I could communicate political thoughts and ideas.
 I had attracted a huge following on the now defunct MySpace.com.
 At about this juncture, I self published my first book.
 The work has since been retired.